 Skötuveislur or fermented skate parties are without a doubt one of the more bizarre Icelandic traditions.
 Every year on December 23, Icelanders get together and eat skate (the fish) that has been sitting in a closed container and allowed to ferment for a month or more.
 By that time, it has a smell that will clear your sinuses from about a mile away.
 A main headache is how to get the smell out of your house before the bells start ringing in Christmas.
 As a result, many people choose to partake of this delicacy in a restaurant, or alternatively cook it in the garage or even outdoors.
 Predictably, not everyone is partial to this tradition.

 Iceland’s holiday traditions include shoes in windows, a child-eating cat, fermented skate, and apples.
 Of all those things, the apples are actually the easiest to explain.
 Fruit used to be a luxury item, as they all had to be imported to Iceland.
-They also arrived in Iceland just before Christmas, so they became a natural part of the Christmas celebrations and many of the older generation still fondly remember receiving a gleaming red apple as a Christmas treat.
-We can get apples all year round now but there’s still something special about a Christmas apple.
+They also arrived in Iceland just before Christmas, so they became a natural part of the Christmas celebrations and many of the older generations still fondly remember receiving a gleaming red apple as a Christmas treat.

 The essential Christmas drink

 Iceland’s traditional Christmas drink is a non-alcoholic mixture of the locally produced Maltöl and Appelsín (orange soda).
 Each family member tends to have his or her own opinion on what constitutes the perfect mixture of the two: 50/50 or 60/40, Appelsín first or Malt first?
 Debates can go on for hours, days or even years.
 What do you think?
 Pick up a can/bottle of each and experiment!
 To avoid the stress of figuring out the correct ratio, you can also get it premixed.